This add-on adds a command that encodes DDEV URLs into QR codes.

 ddev restart

-After installation, make sure to commit the .ddev
+After installation, make sure to commit the .ddev directory to version control.

-Command | Description |
+| Command | Description |

 ddev qr |

 Encodes the primary website.
 Eg. https://example.ddev.site.
-Shorthand for ddev qr https . |
+Shorthand for ddev qr https. |

 ddev qr https |